benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 # Add the following line to add the geonode repository:
 -e git://github.com/GeoNode/geonode.git@2.8.0#egg=geonode

+# leave the rest of the lines as they were in the original file
+# ...
 ```

 This is an example of the requirements.txt file after the above mentioned edits:
 ```
+TODO
 ```

 Now for the installation: